 About the course

 In the DPhil in Medieval and Modern Languages programme, students complete a major piece of original research.
-Supervision is offered in most fields, covering not only modern and contemporary literature in each language, but medieval and early modern literature as well.
+Supervision is offered in most fields from medieval and early modern literature and culture through to modern and contemporary literature, film and cultural history.

 Many doctoral students go on to take up academic positions in the UK and overseas.
 Other graduate destinations include teaching, journalism, law, publishing and the civil service.

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic, epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.